 As a freelance writer, working from home isn’t new to me.
 What is new, however, is having both my work-from-home husband and remote-learning son working and studying alongside me.
-We don’t live in a big place, so figuring out how to set up our work areas in a way that’s comfortable, and to all peacefully coexist, has been this year’s biggest rethink.
+We don’t live in a big place, so figuring out how to set up our work areas in a way that’s comfortable to all peacefully coexist has been this year’s biggest rethink.

 My son’s computer is set up in his bedroom, and our shared office space is just outside of his.
 Really, it’s more like a designated end-of-hallway alcove than a luxurious studio office, but, hey it works.
 My husband’s desk is butted up against mine, and we have a Bluetooth-enabled printer accessible from any computer or mobile device.
 And a dog, who has taken up housing by my feet in the empty space beneath my traditional office desk.

 I must admit, there is something charming about working side by side with my new office-mate hubby.
 Just as one would do in a normal office setting, we chime in on occasion to interrupt each other’s trains of thought with random news flashes and quippy commentary.
 “I’m trying to work, here,” one of us will occasionally blurt out.
 And sometimes, for a change of scenery or when we need more solitude, one of us will fold up our laptop and relocate to a new area of the house for newfound inspiration.
 The pickings are slim, though, in our tiny townhouse.
 There’s the kitchen area (beware of snacks), the dining room (best background for Zoom calls,) and the bedroom for pure solitude—and that’s it.
 Regardless, of room, I always take with me my new, can’t-live-without-it work accessory—my mobilized standing desk.